aggyomfg/bevy_enum_tag/README.md

 # bevy_enum_tag

-This crate provides a macro that makes it easier to filter for a specific variant of an enum component.
+This crate provides a macro that makes it easier to query for a specific variant of an enum component.

 ## How it works